slavaim/mac-notes/sockets.md

 };
 ```

-A UNIX local socket creation.
+An AF_UNIX socket creation.
 A file system lookup returns EJUSTRETURN if a socket file doesn't exists, this error is transformed to a successful code as CREATE is requested.

 ```